 A stair lift is a mobility device that helps people who have difficulty with stairs move safely and easily between levels of their home.
-These lifts are also known as chair lifts or stair chairs and attach directly to the stair treads traveling at the same angle as the stairs.
-Stairlifts are available in three main types including straight stair lifts, curved stair lifts, and outdoor lifts to accommodate any staircase or installation requirement you may have.
+Stair lifts are also known as chair lifts or stair chairs and attach directly to the stair treads traveling at the same angle.
+Stairlifts are available in three main types including straight, curved, and outdoor lifts to accommodate any staircase or installation requirement you may have.

 Why you might want a stair lift

 A recent study found that 27% of adults over 65 years old have difficulty with stairs.
 There are many reasons for this, including arthritis and injuries from falls or accidents.
 Whatever the cause, it can be difficult to climb up the steps in your home without assistance.
 Since stair lifts provide a quick and affordable solution to this problem they have become extremely popular in assisting with mobility and independence.
 It’s important to note that a stair lift isn’t just for the elderly but can be used by those of any age and physical condition that need easy, convenient, and safe accessibility at home.

 The primary reason people install a stair lift is to make life easier.
 This includes older adults who find it difficult or impossible to climb stairs, as well as those with disabilities like MS and Parkinson’s disease that might cause them problems with mobility.
 Taking the stairs becomes dangerous for some because they can’t see where their next step is due to physical challenges, vision, or perception issues.
 In some cases, it’s also possible for someone in a wheelchair to use a stairlift by transferring from the wheelchair into the stair lift and then having a second chair on the next floor.

 Price of the different types of stair lifts

 There are four main different types of stair lifts and depending on your stair type you’ll first want to select the correct type of lift and then choose a model that fits your needs.
 Generally, stair lift prices will be in the following range.